 When I visited in September, the temple was undergoing major renovation so I could not see it properly.
 I learn that there is a stucco image of Ranganatha here.

-Most of these temples date back to Pallava period in Kanchi with enhancements and extensions done by almost the rulers who ruled over Kanchi.
-There is even a gift recorded from Britisher Clive to Varadharaja Perumal Temple – a necklace that is still worn by the deity on occasions.
+Most of these temples date back to Pallava period in Kanchi with enhancements and extensions done by almost the rulers who ruled over this place.
+There is even a gift recorded from Britisher Clive to this temple – a necklace that is still worn by the deity on occasions.

 Travel Tips for Vishnu Kanchi

-Vishnu Kanchi also has Shiva temples like Punyakoti temple or Vyasa Temple
+- The place also has Shiva temples like Punyakoti or Vyasa Temple

-If you want to see all the temples I saw, keep at least half day for Vishnu Kanchi.
+- If you want to see all the temples I saw, keep at least half a day for this visit.

-Local buses go to the main temple, for smaller temples either walk or take an auto.
+- Local buses go to the main temple, for smaller ones either walk or take an auto.
 The distances are not much but the place is too hot to walk.

-For the calendar of Temple Festivals, check the temple website.
+For the calendar of the temple festivals, check the website.